jitsi/handbook/docs/dev-guide/iframe.md

 * **deviceListChanged** - provides event notifications about device list changes.

-The listener will receive an object with the following structure:
+The listener receives an object with the following structure:

 ```javascript
 {
     devices: Object // the new list of available devices.
 }
 ```

-NOTE: The devices object has the same format as the getAvailableDevices result format.
+NOTE: The **`device`** object has the same format as the **`getAvailableDevices`** result format.

-* **emailChange** - event notifications about email changes.
-The listener will receive an object with the following structure:
+* **emailChange** - provides event notifications about email changes.

+The listener receives an object with the following structure:

 ```javascript
 {
     id: string, // the id of the participant that changed his email
     email: string // the new email
 }
 ```

-* **feedbackSubmitted** - event notifications about conference feedback submission
+* **feedbackSubmitted** - provides event notifications about conference feedback submission.

 ```javascript
 {
     error: string // The error which occurred during submission, if any.
 }
 ```

-* **filmstripDisplayChanged** - event notifications about the visibility of the filmstrip being updated.
+* **filmstripDisplayChanged** - provides event visibility notifications for the filmstrip that is being updated.

 ```javascript
 {
     visible: boolean // Whether or not the filmstrip is displayed or hidden.
 }
 ```

-* **participantJoined** - event notifications about new participants who join the room.
-The listener will receive an object with the following structure:
+* **participantJoined** - provides event notifications about new participants who join the room.

+The listener receives an object with the following structure:

 ```javascript
 {
     id: string, // the id of the participant